openhab/openhab-docs/_addons_ios/mqttembeddedbroker/readme.md

 {% include base.html %}

 # MQTT Broker Moquette

+**Attention:** Moquette is no longer maintained upstream and this add-on is therefore considered deprecated in openHAB.
+It is recommended to switch to an external broker like mosquitto.
+The Moquette add-on will be removed in a future release of openHAB.

 MQTT is a machine-to-machine (M2M)/"Internet of Things" connectivity protocol.
 It was designed as an extremely lightweight publish/subscribe messaging transport.